 - Speedy Trial: Under the Sixth Amendment of the U.S. Constitution, you have the right to face trial without long, unnecessary delays.
 Typically, more than one year delay is enough to trigger a speedy trial violation.

 Your defenses will depend on the specific circumstances of the case and the evidence presented.
 Start building your defense by contacting the Cincinnati criminal defense law firm of Patituce & Associates today.

 What to Do After You Are Arrested in Ohio

 First, avoid the use of force, as resisting arrest can lead to additional charges and potential injuries.
 Instead, fight the charges in court rather than on the street.

 In these situations, do not say anything to the police or investigators and invoke your rights as soon as possible.
 It is usually best to say, “I wish to remain silent, and I would like to talk to a lawyer.”

 You are entitled to a phone call after an arrest.
 Memorize the numbers of a few people to call in case of arrest, as the police may not let you use your cell phone to make calls.

-A criminal defense attorney from Patituce & Associates, LLC can help guide you through the process and protect your rights during each stage of your case.
+A criminal defense attorney in Cincinnati from Patituce & Associates, LLC can help guide you through the process and protect your rights during each stage of your case.

 Arrested in Cincinnati?
 Schedule a Free Consultation Today

-At Patituce & Associates, LLC, we offer free consultations to discuss your case and help you understand your legal options.
-Contact us today to speak with a Cincinnati criminal defense attorney and plan your next steps.
+At Patituce & Associates, we offer free consultations to discuss your case and help you understand your legal options.
+Contact us today to speak with a Cincinnati criminal defense attorney to find out how we can help you and plan your next steps.